Knowledge of Processing Orders for Non-Stock Motor Vehicle Parts

 • 💡Cross-reference physical parts upon delivery against the order and delivery note, and include this check in your evidence to demonstrate attention to detail and quality assurance.

-• 💡For customer service scenarios, structure your answer using the STAR method (Situation, Task, Action, Result) to demonstrate how you handle complaints or difficult enquiries.
-Examiners look for evidence of problem-solving and communication skills.
+• 💡In customer service scenarios, structure your answer using the STAR method (Situation, Task, Action, Result) to clearly show how you handle enquiries and resolve issues.

 Common Mistakes